-PRD Terminal volumes increased by 13%.
-The increase was mainly due to higher drilling activity levels in the Company's WCSB service areas, particularly in the Saskatchewan Viking and the Alberta Montney, primarily driven by the sustained recovery of crude prices.
+PRD Terminal volumes decreased by 18% and 9%, respectively.
+The decrease was mainly due to lower facility activity levels in the Company's WCSB service areas, particularly in the Alberta Montney.

-Injection Station volumes decreased by 69%.
-The decrease was due to the termination of the injection station access agreement with a large customer in November 2017.
+Injection Station volumes increased by 50% and decreased 33%, respectively.
+The quarter over quarter increase was due to increased customer activity in the Permian and SCOOP/Stack in the current period.
+The decrease in the six months ended comparative period was due to the termination of the injection station access agreement with our largest customer in November 2017.